-The verb enthuse, formed via backformation from the adjective enthusiastic, peeves some people who care about English usage, but the word has been in the language long enough to gain acceptance.
-We might not like it, but it’s a word.
+The verb enthuse, formed by backformation from the adjective enthusiastic, means to be enthusiastic or to show enthusiasm.
+The word peeves some people who care about English usage, but it has been widespread in the language long enough to gain at least grudging acceptance.
+No one is forced to use it, but it is certainly a word, and most English speakers know what it means.

 Similar backformations such as donate (from donation) and diagnose (from diagnosis) are now unquestioned.
-Whether enthuse will gain a similar level of acceptance is impossible to say, but the word has been around for over a century, so maybe the issue is already settled.
+Whether enthuse will gain a similar level of acceptance is impossible to say, but the word has been around for well over a century, so it could be that the issue is already settled.

 Examples

-In these examples, enthused is used where enthusiastic would work just as well:
+In these examples, enthused appears where enthusiastic would work just as well:

 Not only am I sold on the new Pentastar engine, I am totally enthused on all the new Chrysler products. [letter to Globe and Mail]